craw

 dot

 Amanda Wood is an interdisciplinary artist working in alternative photography, printmaking, and hand weaving.
-Based on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) Nations (Vancouver, BC), Amanda’s materially grounded practice centers on repetition, tactility, and the generative potential of liminal space.
+Based on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) Nations (Vancouver, BC), her materially grounded practice centers on repetition, tactility, and the generative potential of liminal space.

-Amanda has received multiple Canada Council for the Arts Research and Creation grants.
-Her work has been featured in The Georgia Straight, Galleries West and Uppercase Magazine, and exhibited across Canada.
-She holds a BA from Simon Fraser University and a diploma in textile art from Capilano University.
-She teaches weaving at her studio as well as cyanotype and bookbinding at Malaspina Printmakers.
+Amanda holds a BA from Simon Fraser University and a diploma in textile art from Capilano University.
+She teaches weaving at her studio, and offers workshops in cyanotype and bookbinding at Malaspina Printmakers.

 dot